-Town of Surfside, Florida FY 14/15 Program Modification Legal Assistant Department Name Department Name Division Funding Source Priority Fiscal Impact Legal/Town Attorney Legal Department General Fund 1 \$22,670 Justification and Description ustification and Description
+Department Name Division Name Funding Source Dept. Priority Fiscal Impact Legal/Town Attorney Legal Department General Fund 1 \$22,670

-The Office of the Town Attorney ("OTA") is comprised of a Town Attorney, Assistant Town Attorney and a part-time Legal Assistant, who is limited to 29 hours per week or 3 1⁄2 days.
+The Office of the Town Attorney ("OTA") is comprised of a Town Attorney, Assistant Town Attorney and a part-time Assistant to Town Attorney, who is limited to 29 hours per week or 3 1⁄2 days.
 As a result, for one and a half days the OTA has no administrative and legal support to provide legal and administrative assistance to the Town Attorney or Assistant Town Attorney.
-The Legal Assistant's duties and responsibilities include customary administrative tasks such as, but not limited to, schedule appointments, make copies, filter phone calls and inquires, coordinate meetings and also draft letters, conduct research of case law and statutes for preparation of proposed legislation.
-The Legal Assistant full-time position would assist the OTA with coordination of various assignments, activities and initiatives.
+The Assistant's duties and responsibilities include customary administrative tasks such as, but not limited to, schedule appointments, make copies, filter phone calls and inquires, coordinate meetings and also draft letters, conduct research of case law and statutes for preparation of proposed legislation.
+The Assistant to Town Attorney full-time position would assist the OTA with coordination of various assignments, activities and initiatives.
 There is a need for comprehensive administrative work which occupies a disproportionate amount of the OTA.
 The OTA deals with numerous issues that come up daily and often require immediate attention.
 In addition, the Town Attorney and Assistant Town Attorney devote a considerable amount of time attending various meetings.
 As a result, the OTA is left without a "front person" to answer phones and respond efficiently to the numerous and frequent requests of the OTA.